-Wearing our Mermaid Tails obviously restricts free movement of the legs and, as a result, the user’s swimming ability is reduced.
+Wearing our Mermaid Tails obviously restricts free movement of the legs.
 To effectively use our Monofin, the swimmer must perform ‘dolphin’ or ‘butterfly’-style kicking.
-This kicking style engages abdominal, hip, lower back and leg muscles – so children, or weaker swimmers, may find this activity quickly tires them.
+This movement engages abdominal, lower back and leg muscles – so children or weaker swimmers may find this activity quickly tires them.

-It is our opinion at Dream Blue, that swimmers aged 5 years old or younger are not fully capable of the necessary skill or strength, and should not use our Mermaid Tail and Monofin.
-For swimmers between the ages of 5 and 7 years old, considerable caution is advised.
+It is our opinion that swimmers aged 5 years old or younger are not fully capable of the necessary skill or strength, and should not use our Mermaid Tail and Monofin.
+For swimmers between 5 and 7 years old, considerable caution is advised.
 We emphasise all parents must use their best judgement to decide if their child is ready for one of our Mermaid Tails and Monofins.

 Study has recommended that mermaid tail products are appropriate for children who are proficient at all of the following:

 Swimming 50m freestyle